Jan0660/kittygifs/README.md

 ### Linux

-If you are on Arch Linux or a derivative, you can install `kittygifs-bin` from the AUR.
+If you are on Arch Linux or a derivative, you can install `kittygifs-bin` or `kittygifs-git` from the AUR.

 You can download the AppImage and `.deb` from [the releases page](https://github.com/Jan0660/kittygifs/releases).